 As part of FMCA regulations, all auto shipping companies must carry proper insurance coverage.
 Ask to check out the company’s certificate insurance.
 Find out the amount of coverage the service provider covers during the shipping process.
 Do they cover damage to the entire car or just specific parts?
 Will you need to pay a deductible in the event of damage?

 Most auto shippers will provide some form of coverage for your car’s shipment.
 But some companies don’t include it in the quote.
 This means you may have to pay an extra fee for this coverage.
+Ask the auto shipping company if they offer an enclosed car transport service to protect your car during transport.

 You should also ask when the auto shipper’s liability coverage starts and ends.
 For insurers, the coverage only applies when your car is on the carrier and does not include transportation to and from the terminal.
 Make sure you understand the exact amount of coverage you have from your insurer and the auto shipping company so that you can decide whether or not to buy additional insurance.